threefoldfoundation/www_tfnow/content/docs/video-conf/index.md

 *You can access the Video Chat solution on the ThreeFold Now Marketplace directly [here](https://marketplace.threefold.io/marketplace/#/solutions/meetings).
 Please note that the marketplace is currently running on testnet.*

-## Quick Background

-- Online services that provided end user-friendly video conferencing solutions are in high demand, and many of the providers of such services have seen a tremendous increase in usage statistics.
-- Using centralized services for video conferencing creates silos of users that can communicate because they use the same tool.
-- And it allows the man in the middle – the video conferencing platform – to collect and market data captured by end user usage.
+Online services that provided end user-friendly video conferencing solutions are in high demand, and many of the providers of such services have seen a tremendous increase in usage statistics.
+Using centralized services for video conferencing creates silos of users that can communicate because they use the same tool.
+And it allows the man in the middle – the video conferencing platform – to collect and market data captured by end user usage.

 ## How do other solutions work?